michael-brazell-md/nextflow-sandbox/README.md

 ### 0.1.6

 Removed "Resume" context menu item for pipelines, as this may be set in the "args" configuration settings (-resume), and was therefore redundant.

+### 0.1.7

+Removed notion of archiving previous runs, as this prevents resuming.